-If this parameter is set to "Hostname Based" and the Cloud Architecture feature is enabled in the OVOC Server Manager, then the connected SBC devices cannot be managed for this OVOC instance.
+If this parameter is set to "Hostname Based" and the Cloud Architecture feature is enabled in the OVOC Server Manager, then the connected devices cannot be managed for this OVOC instance.

-- 5. Enable the option "Enable Cloud Architecture" in the OVOC Server Manager (refer to Section "Configuring Cloud Architecture Mode" in the IOM manual). - 6.
-Ensure port 443 is open on the Enterprise firewall.
+6. Enable the option "Enable Cloud Architecture" in the OVOC Server Manager (refer to Configuring Cloud Architecture Mode"in the IOM manual).